trhacknon/trhacknon.github.io/_posts/2020-6-9-Dynamic-Invoke.md

 Using syscalls this way will bypass ALL kinds of user-mode API hooking.
 You may test this in API Monitor the same way that we showed bypassing hooks with DInvoke and Manual Mapping.

 Note: smelly_vx and am0nsec recently published a technique called Hell's Gate for invoking syscalls dynamically.
-It is an excellent paper and technique that you should [https://vxug.fakedoma.in/papers/hells-gate.pdf](go and read).
-Additionally modexp recently [https://modexp.wordpress.com/2020/06/01/syscalls-disassembler/](published a post) on dynamically invoking syscalls that takes advantage of the built-in Windows Debugging Engine to dissassemble syscall stubs, find their ID, and invoke them.
+It is an excellent paper and technique that you should [go and read](https://vxug.fakedoma.in/papers/hells-gate.pdf).
+Additionally modexp recently [published a post](https://modexp.wordpress.com/2020/06/01/syscalls-disassembler/) on dynamically invoking syscalls that takes advantage of the built-in Windows Debugging Engine to dissassemble syscall stubs, find their ID, and invoke them.

 ### Avoid Suspicious Imports